aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/08_cpsearch.md

 and the report printed to the output.

-In DFTB+ and other fields with missing core electrons (e.g. plane-wave calculations), the use of core-augmentation (ZPSP and CORE keywords) is recommended to prevent the appearance of spurious critical points close to the nuclei.
+In DFTB+ and other fields with missing core electrons (e.g. plane-wave calculations), the use of core-augmentation (ZPSP option to LOAD) is recommended to prevent the appearance of spurious critical points close to the nuclei.